Digital transformation in industrial engineering - future-oriented further development of the degree program.

 To ensure that our graduates are well equipped to enter the job market, they need specializations that enable them to support companies in technical, economic and ecological issues and also shape them in the future.

-Based on a comprehensive literature review on the topics: Engineering education for the digital transformation, job profile studies, a company survey and a competitive analysis, a two-day workshop was held in collaboration with employees* from several STEM faculties at our university and recommendations for action were derived.
+Based on a comprehensive literature review on the topics: Engineering education for the digital transformation, job profile studies, a company survey and a competitive analysis, a two-day workshop was held in collaboration with staff* from several STEM faculties at our university and recommendations for action were derived.

 In order to precisely meet the goals and needs of the target groups, personas of future graduates were developed.
 The fictional characters Lisa and Lars are representative of the specializations with the working titles Process Development and Product Development.
 In the further course of the workshop, these specializations were developed in detail with qualification frameworks, career goals and competence requirements.